 The South African Depression and Anxiety Group estimates that approximately 17 million South Africans suffer from mental health problems.
 Women are particularly susceptible to developing depression or anxiety due to the natural hormonal fluctuations they experience.

-> Health4Me Gold health insurance will cover the cost of a visit to a specialist psychiatrist who can assist in treating those suffering from mental health issues.
+> The Momentum Health4Me Gold health insurance plan helps cover the cost of up to 2 visits to a specialist psychiatrist who can assist in treating mental health issues.

 7. Cardiovascular Disease